The integer point transform as a complete invariant: Further remarks and questions

-Finally, we just remark that the following `extension' is not really an extension.
-Suppose we are given any full-rank lattice $\Lat := M(\Z^d)$, and we define the integer point transform of a given rational polytope $\PP \subset \R^d$, relative to $\Lat$, by
+\item Regarding possible extensions, it is tempting extend the integer point transform to arbitrary lattices, as follows.
+Suppose we are given any full-rank lattice $\Lat := M(\Z^d)$, and we define the integer point transform of a~given rational polytope $\PP \subset \R^d$, relative to $\Lat$, by

 for all $\xi \in \R^d$.
-Offhand, it may seem like we have a new extension, but in fact we may easily rewrite it as follows:
+Offhand, it may seem like we have a~new extension, but in fact we may easily rewrite it as follows:

-Since $M$ is invertible ($\Lat$ has full-rank), and $\xi$ varies over all of $\R^d$, there is nothing new in this particular extension.
+Since $M$ is invertible ($\Lat$ has full-rank), and $\xi$ varies over all of $\R^d$, there is nothing really new in this particular extension, so we may use the usual integer point transform to sum over any lattice. \end{enumerate}